Blocks and Vortices in the 3d ADHM Quiver Gauge Theory: Introduction

 In section \ref{sec:factorisation} we turn to holomorphic factorisation of the 3d ADHM theory.
 We explicitly demonstrate the exact factorisation into hemisphere partition functions of the $A$- and $B$-twisted indices and discuss the connection to the Hilbert series of the Hilbert scheme of points in $\mathbb{C}^2$.
 Using the geometric interpretation of section \ref{subsec:quasimaps}, we then relate the Hilbert series to the Poincar\'e polynomial of the vortex moduli space and use Macdonald polynomial methods \ref{appendix:symmetricfuns} to compute the large $N$ limit.

-Under an alternative (Neumann) choice of boundary condition \cite{Yoshida:2014ssa}, the hemisphere partition function can be localised on the Coulomb branch and expressed as a contour integral.
-In section \ref{sec:qm}, we focus on a particularly simple contour choice and show that the partition function can be realised as counting gauge invariant states in the matrix model for a certain Chern-Simons quantum mechanics.
-We discuss an IR interpretation of this boundary condition as an equivariant Euler characteristic counting sections of holomorphic line bundles over a distinguished Lagrangian in the Higgs branch of the ADHM theory.
+In this work we also study an alternative (Neumann) choice of boundary condition \cite{Yoshida:2014ssa}.
+The corresponding half index in the presence of a line operator can be expressed as a contour integral.
+In section \ref{sec:qm}, we focus on a particularly simple Neumann boundary condition and show that the index can be realised as counting gauge invariant states in the matrix model for a certain Chern-Simons quantum mechanics.
+We discuss a geometric interpretation of this boundary condition as an equivariant Euler characteristic counting sections of holomorphic line bundles over a distinguished Lagrangian in the Higgs branch of the ADHM theory.
 Finally, we compute the Euler characteristic in terms of Milne symmetric polynomials and conjecture that the matrix model yields simple modules of the ADHM Coulomb branch algebra $\mathcal{A}^C_N$.

 We include detailed appendices covering conventions for partitions and symmetric functions \ref{appendix:combinatorics} as well as novel results on evaluating Molien integrals using Macdonald polynomial methods \ref{appendix:symmetricfunctionmethods}.